 Go to your local store, then ask the owner if they can put your product prototypes on the shelf (or for consignment) to see its viability.
 As Leslie says:

 “If it doesn't speak from the shop itself, if it doesn't leave by itself, it's probably not a good idea.”

 Like Leslie, as long as you have a strong vision for your product and sheer determination for your business, you can get your business to where you need it to be, despite your age.
-It’s important to believe in your product or service and the impact it will have on the community and the world.
+It’s important to believe in your product or service line and the impact it will have on the community and the world.
 You will experience difficulties, but there are always ways to overcome them.
 Remember to know your numbers–including all operating costs, including general and administrative costs–to get the right pricing strategy for profitability

 If you want to know if your pricing is right and whether it can lead to your growth, a CFO can help you figure out your next best move.
 Understand what fair yet competitive pricing entails and how it plays a critical role in your business with the help of a finance team.
 Schedule a discovery call with Profit Reimagined™ to help you cover your bottom foundations and deepen your understanding of these concepts.